Vanshikapandey30/Most-Asked-Interview-Questions/README.md

 22. Describe the difference between the `for...in` loop and the `for...of` loop in JavaScript.
 23. Explain the difference between `map` and `forEach` in JavaScript.
 24. What are the differences between `splice` and `slice` in JavaScript?
 Provide examples of each.
+25. Explain what memoization is and how it can be used to optimize function performance.
+26. How do you implement memoization in JavaScript?
+27. What are closures in JavaScript?
+How are they related to memoization?
+28. Explain the concept of scope and lexical scope in JavaScript, especially in the context of closures.
+29. What are the rest and spread operators in JavaScript?
+How do they differ?
+30. How do you use the rest operator (...) to collect function arguments into an array?
+31. How can you use the spread operator (...) to merge two or more objects in JavaScript?
+31. Discuss a scenario where you would use the rest operator in a function parameter.
+33. Can you explain a practical use case for the spread operator in JavaScript?

 ### React Developer Interview Questions: